 Before you combine the wet and dry, make sure your oven is preheated to 350º.
 If it isn’t, do some kitchen cleanup while you wait.
 Once your oven is the right temp, proceed.

 Mix the wet ingredients into the dry ingredients and mix them only until you can’t see any flour and until all the large lumps are gone, but don’t keep mixing beyond that point.
-If you’re using a stand mixer for this step, use the lowest speed and only mix for 15 seconds, stop and scrape the sides with a silicone spatula and mix for another 15 seconds, at the most.
+If you’re using a stand mixer for this step, use the lowest speed and only mix for 15 seconds, stop and scrape the sides with a baking spatula and mix for another 15 seconds, at the most.

 Lick the beater while your dog stares at you.
 This step is optional, but the batter is DELICIOUS so it would be a waste to just rinse it down the drain.
 You can also lick your stirring utensil with nobody watching, but it somehow tastes better when someone else is coveting it.